badzong/mopher/README.md

 I wrote most of mopher between 2009 and 2010.
 After that it ran quite stable over a year without any code changes.
 Because I never found the time to write usable documentation I didn't release it publicly.
-Most of the documentation is still missing.
-Feel free to contribute.

 Design goals: